-Ten of our 12 directors (83%) are independent according to the standards of independence established under Section 1.2 of NI 58-101.
+Nine of our directors (>81%) are independent according to the standards of independence established under Section 1.2 of NI 58-101.
 Brian Vaasjo and Richard Cruickshank are not considered independent because of their positions as noted below.

 Nominated directors Independent Not independent

 Donald Lowry ✓

 Albrecht Bellstedt ✓

 Doyle Beneby ✓

-William Bennett ✓
+William Bennett √

 Brian Bentz ✓

-Hugh Bolton ✓
+Hugh Bolton √

-Richard Cruickshank ✓ (Partner of a law firm that provides us with legal services)
+Richard Cruickshank ✓ (Partner of a law firm that provides us with legal services, though he does not personally provide us with legal services)

-Philip Lachambre ✓
+Philip Lachambre √

-Robert Phillips ✓

 Allister McPherson ✓

 Peggy Mulligan ✓

 Brian Vaasjo ✓ (President and CEO of Capital Power)